wongkx/portfolio-iro/_portfolio/bloccit.md

 ```
 let(:my_user) { User.create!(name: "BlocHead", email: "blochead@bloc.io")}
 ```
-this will create the instance my_user in every test whether it is called or not, while "before" allows you to use it only when needed.
+this will create the instance my_user in every test whether it is called or not, while "before" allows you to use it only when the test calls for it.

 ## Conclusion